 Historically, we have incurred net losses from continuing operations and negative operating cash flows.
 We have not yet established an ongoing source of revenue sufficient to cover our operating costs; therefore, we potentially need to continue to raise additional capital to accomplish our business plan and retire our outstanding convertible senior notes due in February 2026 (the "2026 Notes").
 We plan to continue to fund our operations for at least the next twelve months with our existing cash and investments.
-We have a sales agreement to sell shares of our common stock, from time to time, in an "at the market" equity offering facility through which we may offer and sell shares of our common stock equaling an aggregate amount up to \$ 150.0 million.
+We have a sales agreement to sell shares of our common stock, from time to time, in an "at the market" equity offering facility through which we may offer and sell shares of our common stock equaling an aggregate amount up to \$150.0 million.
+In addition, our Delayed Draw Term Loan of \$25.0 million may be drawn once in full on or prior to June 3, 2025 at our election, but it is conditioned on the approval by FDA of narsoplimab in TA-TMA.
+Proceeds of the Delayed Draw Term Loan may only be used towards any related transaction costs and for commercialization of narsoplimab efforts of TA-TMA.

+We may pursue additional debt financings to retire the 2026 Notes that remain outstanding and to fund operations.
 Should it be determined to be strategically advantageous, we could pursue debt financings as well as public and private offerings of our equity securities, or other strategic transactions, which may include licensing or selling a portion or all of one or more of our existing technologies.
-Should it be necessary to manage our operating expenses, we could also reduce our projected cash requirements by delaying clinical trials, reducing selected research and development efforts, or implementing other restructuring activities.
+Should it be necessary However, pursuing debt financings, certain equity offerings or other strategic transactions may result in mandatory prepayments of the Initial Term Loan to the Credit Agreement.
+(See "Note 6 - Debt" for further details).
+We expect to continue to fund our operations and service our debt for at least the next twelve months with our existing cash and investments.
+We plan to manage our operating expenses we could also and reduce our projected cash requirements by reducing or delaying clinical trials, reducing selected research and development efforts or implementing other restructuring activities. and by managing operating expenses.